Car Loans vs Salary Sacrificing: What's the Difference?

 What are the negatives of novated leases?

-Novated leases are definitely not without their flaws, which could provide some distinct reasons to reconsider getting one depending on your situation.
-Arguably the biggest might be the lack of flexibility: there can be a lot of restrictions on the type of car you can get and what you can do with it.
+Arguably, the biggest drawback of novated leases is the lack of flexibility.
+There can be many restrictions on the type of car you can get and what you can do with it.
 For example, some leases might restrict you from driving more than a certain number of kilometres each year.

 The cons of novated leases can be summarised as follows:

-- You don’t own the car, it is being leased to you.
-This is technically different to a car loan in which ownership is transferred to you and can be sold if need be.
+• You don’t own the car; it is being leased to you.
+This is technically different from a car loan, in which ownership is transferred to you and can be sold if need be.

-- The lease can end if you lose your job, meaning you would lose the car and the benefits that came with it.
+• The lease can end if you lose your job, meaning you would lose the car and its benefits.

-- There may be restrictions on what you can do with the car (such as how far you can drive it, what modifications you can make etc).
-Breaching these restrictions can carry extra costs or terminate the lease entirely.
+• There may be restrictions on what you can do with the car (such as how far you can drive it, what modifications you can make, etc.).
+Breaching these restrictions can incur extra costs or terminate the lease entirely.

-- The interest rates and fees on novated leases can often be higher compared to car loans.
+• Interest rates and fees on novated leases can often be higher than those on car loans.

-To top it all off, actually applying for a novated lease can be a more complicated process compared to a standard car loan, which we’ll get into below.
+To top it all off, actually applying for a novated lease can be a more complicated process than a standard car loan, which we’ll discuss below.

 How do you get a novated lease?

-Getting a novated lease involves quite a few steps and can differ depending on your circumstances, but generally speaking, there are several key steps in the process:
+Getting a novated lease involves quite a few steps and can differ depending on your circumstances, but generally speaking, there are several vital steps in the process:

-- Your employer will set out the terms of the package.
-This might include what extra costs they include (like fuel), what limits they place on the lease etc.
+2. Your employer will set out the terms of the package.
+This might include any extra costs (like fuel), any limits placed on the lease, etc.

-- Apply for the salary sacrificing scheme.
-This can be a similar stage to applying for car loan pre-approval: you need to go to an outside organisation and complete an application with a lender.
+3. Apply for the salary-sacrificing scheme.
+This can be similar to applying for car loan pre-approval: You need to go to an outside organisation and complete an application with a lender.
 You can either find this lender yourself, or your employer may pick one for you.

-- Set up the lease: Called a lease arrangement or deed of novation, the finance company will arrange with you the details of the lease, such as the duration of the lease, the type of car you want and any limitations that apply.
+4. Set up the lease: Called a lease arrangement or deed of novation, the finance company will arrange the details of the lease with you, such as the duration of the lease, the type of car you want, and any limitations that apply.

-- Find the car you want.
+5. Find the car you want.
 This is the fun part, as you can now go out and shop for a new car.
-Bear in mind you may need to abide by any requirements set by the terms of the lease, and you still need to arrange things like car insurance before you can drive away in it.
+You may need to abide by any requirements set by the terms of the lease, and you still need to arrange things like car insurance before you can drive away in it.
 Once you’ve made your decision, let the leasing organisation know.

 This is a much-simplified version of how applying for a novated lease works, and it’s still a lot to take in.
 Car loans generally have a much easier application process, as only two or three parties are involved - you, the seller and the lender.

-Novated leases on the other hand could involve four or more parties involved at any one time: you, the lender or finance company, your employer and the seller of the car.
+Novated leases, on the other hand, could involve four or more parties at any one time: you, the lender or finance company, your employer, and the car seller.

 Ask your employer for more details about how such an arrangement would work, as each workplace could have different processes.